 The earlier a delay is identified and a child receives intervention the better the outcome.
 For this reason, it is important not to wait.
 ECI professionals coach families on developmental and therapy techniques in their child’s natural environment where they live, learn and play.

 Anyone can refer a child to ECI.
 Give a child the gift that lasts a lifetime.
 Don’t wait.

 Early Childhood Intervention or ECI is a statewide program for families with children, birth to three, with developmental delays or disabilities.
 ECI is state and federally funded through the Individuals with Disabilities Education Act (IDEA, P.L.
 108-446).
 Families and professionals work as a team to plan appropriate services based on the unique needs of the child and family.

 Who is Eligible for ECI Services?

-Children under three years old are eligible if they have a developmental delay in one of the following areas: learning, movement, ability to talk, ability to understand and get along with others.
-Children are also eligible if they are determined to have atypical development, such as abnormalities in behavior.
-Medically diagnosed conditions that are known to lead to developmental delay such as cerebral palsy, seizures, Down Syndrome, etc. also qualify a child for services.
+Children under the age of three years old are eligible if they have a developmental delay in any of the following areas: learning, movement, ability to talk, ability to understand and get along with others or who demonstrate atypical development such as abnormalities in behavior.
+Children with a medically diagnosed condition associated with developmental delay are also eligible for ECI services.